 Géza Anda – The Foundation & Competition

-Its aim is to promote young, talented pianists in the musical spirit of Géza Anda, and to this end it holds an international piano competition every three years.
+Its aim is to promote young, talented pianists in the musical spirit of Géza Anda, and to this end it has held an international piano competition in Zurich every three years since 1979.
 The Concours Géza Anda is a unique, extraordinary institution among the countless competitions that exist on the international scene today – and not just because of its distinguished jury, which comprises outstanding members of the music world.

 What is above all remarkable about the Concours Géza Anda is that its work goes beyond organising its prestigious final concert and awarding significant monetary prizes.
 The Géza Anda Foundation is committed to mentoring its winners for three years and also to providing them with solo engagements.

-The Concours Géza Anda is thus an exceptional competition in the music world.
-Its aim of discovering and promoting pianistic personalities means it is run according to strict rules and requires an extremely demanding compulsory programme from its participants.
-But this is also an absolute prerequisite for all candidates who aspire to a successful concert career.
-It is vital for them to have a broad repertoire; pianists must have several solo programmes and piano concertos ready for performance, so that they can react to concert booking enquiries and programme changes both flexibly and within the shortest space of time.
+The Concours Géza Anda is a unique competition in the music world.
+It is run according to strict rules and requires an immense compulsory programme from its participants.
+But this is also an absolute prerequisite for candidates who aspire to a successful concert career.
+It is vital for them to have a broad repertoire; pianists must have several solo programmes and piano concertos ready for performance, so that they can react to programme changes both flexibly and within the shortest space of time.
 They also have to be ready to perform, even after a long flight or after an arduous journey.
 It is to be hoped that the Concours Géza Anda will maintain its wonderful traditions, its structures and requirements.
 Géza Anda was a great musician, and we all feel committed to upholding his name.
 (Varvara, winter of the Concours in 2012)

 Géza Anda Foundation